 Notable Artworks

-Manet’s masterpieces are cornerstones of major museum collections, and thus, rarely hit the open market.
-However, when they do, they command top-tier prices:
+Manet’s masterpieces are cornerstones of major museum collections and thus rarely hit the open market.
+When they do, they command top-tier prices that redefine expectations.

 - “Le Printemps” (1881): Sold for $65.1 million at Christie’s in 2014, setting the artist’s current auction record.